 How did it go with your heroin cravings since we last met?
 Tell me about your fruit and vegetable intake this week.
 What is your take on that?

-In general, stacked questions (before the client gives an answer), are coded as only one question.
+In general, stacked questions (repeated questions from the clinician before the client gives an answer), are coded as only one question.
 Sometimes a clinician will stack questions by asking an open question and then giving a series of "for example" follow up questions before the client answers.
 These are coded as one open question (not, in this case, as one open and two closed questions).
+For example:

 In what ways has your drinking caused problems for you?
 Has it caused problems in your relationships or with your memory?
 What about trouble with the law or health problems?
-Have you felt bad about yourself?
-Things like that.